Categories

 FedEx said in a statement that the company does not send unsolicited text messages or emails to customers seeking money, products, or personal information.
 The company advises that “any suspicious text messages or emails should be deleted without reading and reported to abuse@fedex.com.”

-Additionally, a local law enforcement organisation is warning customers not to fall for the fraud.
+Additionally, a local law enforcement organization is warning customers not to fall for fraud.

 “When in question about a tracking number, visit the delivery company’s official website and do your own search,” the Duxbury, Massachusetts, police department tweeted.